Dungeon Master Option: High-Level Campaigns

 Dungeon Master Option: High-Level Campaigns is a supplemental sourcebook to the core rules of the 2nd edition Advanced Dungeons & Dragons (AD&D) fantasy role-playing game.

 Contents

-High-Level Campaigns is split into seven sections.
-The book starts with "The Seven Maxims", a series of common-sense principles.
-Second is "Adventures", which offers a mechanic to generate custom lands and creatures.
-"Spells and Magical Items" addresses the nature of high-level magical powers, detailing suggested limits for both spells and magical items, while "Creating Magic Items" deals with high-level wizards who want to create weapons and wands and "Magical Duels" introduces a mage-specific combat system, with the idea that wizards can fight by proxy in a pseudo-world in which they can unleash their mightiest magic for any purpose.
-"True Dweomers" is an additional spell list, while "High-level Characters" suggests extra abilities to give to powerful characters.
+High-Level Campaigns is supplement for the Dungeon Master divided into seven sections.
+The book begins by listing a set of principles in a section called "The Seven Maxims".
+After that is a section called "Adventures", which presents a mechanic to help the DM generate lands and creatures.
+The next section is "Spells and Magical Items" which explores the nature of high-level magical powers, including suggested limits for spells as well as magic items, while the section "Creating Magic Items" provides information for high-level wizards who want to create their own weapons and wands while the section "Magical Duels" includes a combat system centered on mages, in which wizards can fight each other in a magically generated world where they can use their most powerful magic for any purpose.
+The next section "True Dweomers" is an additional spell list, while the final section "High-level Characters" provides more abilities to give to powerful characters.